diffblue/gitlab/doc/user/permissions.md

 - Developer
 - Maintainer
 - Owner
+- Minimal Access (available for the top-level group only)

 A user assigned the Guest role has the least permissions, and the Owner has the most.